Making mineral-rich herbal extractions from wild plants with vinegar

 Many wild plants can be extracted into vinegars.
 My three favorites are chickweed, nettle, and mugwort—for both their medicinal value and also their sheer flavor!

-You can easily make these herbal vinegars yourself, with one or all three of these plants.
+You can easily make these herbal vinegars yourself, with one or all three of these common wild plants.

 Chickweed—a lovely wild weed for herbal vinegars